Meditation and Facilitation for Mental Health

 - The workings of the autonomic nervous system

-- Understanding the respiratory system to inform our teaching
+- Understanding the respiratory system

 - The energetic science of breath, as defined by yogic wisdom